I Want Great Delivery Of Second Baby

 - Make a list of 10 words that explain your first birth experience.
-Also make a list of 10 words that explain how you view your coming 2nd labour and delivery.
+Also, make a list of 10 words that explain how you view your coming 2nd labour and delivery.

 You want your second child’s delivery to be better

 I’ve had two kids … twelve years apart.
 One born in 1970 when the childbirth trend was for families to take either Lamaze or Bradley classes where we learned some breathing and relaxation techniques that either worked or didn’t.
 We had no choices.
 I gave birth again in 1982 when the childbirth trend was all about making a Birth Plan but skills were totally dismissed.
-Both trends were focused on achieving natural births, pain-free labour and less medical care.
+Both trends were focused on achieving natural births, pain-free labour, and less medical care.

 Guess what?
 Did you achieve those three goals?
 Great if you did.
-You might be hoping that your 2nd labour and delivery is as good or better!
+You might be hoping that your 2nd labour and delivery are as good or better!
 You too know the truth of that old adage … you never know!

-If you are like most of us, birth was anywhere from ‘not bad’ to ‘HORRIBLE!’
+If you are like most of us, the birth was anywhere from ‘not bad’ to ‘HORRIBLE!’
 Now you’re looking down the calendar at your 2nd labour and delivery.

 We can help you have a better second baby delivery

 We want to share with you all the phenomenal skills that hundreds of mothers and fathers developed with me between my first and last birth!
 That was neat for me because Lamaze techniques did not work well in my induced labour.
-Between births I had been with many families use the Birthing Better skills that could be refined and improved.
-I was then able to use those skills when I gave birth in 1982 to an 8 week pre-mature baby while in a strange town, unfamiliar hospital, obstetrician I had never met.
+Between births, I had been with many families use the Birthing Better skills that could be refined and improved.
+I was then able to use those skills when I gave birth in 1982 to an 8-week premature baby while in a strange town, unfamiliar hospital, obstetrician I had never met.
 I birthed on my own with everyone watching me!
 Birthing Better skills are real but I had to learn them and use them.

 The skills are more refined now!
 They’ve matured over 45 years: